• About Mark

 • Contact Mark

 Mark S. Cogan is Associate Professor of Peace and Conflict Studies in the College of Foreign Studies at Kansai Gaidai University in Osaka, Japan.
 His research interests include Southeast Asia and the broader Indo-Pacific region, as well as security studies, peacebuilding, counter-terrorism, and human rights.
 He is a former communications specialist with the United Nations, serving in Southeast Asia, Sub-Saharan Africa, and the Middle East.
 His most recent papers include “Regionalism and bilateral counter-terrorism cooperation: the case of India and Thailand”, published in the Journal of Policing, Intelligence and Counter Terrorism in 2021 and “India–Thailand Security Cooperation: Strengthening the Indo-Pacific Resolve”, published in the Journal of Asian Security and International Affairs in 2020.
 His first co-edited volume, “Alternative Approaches on Peacebuilding: Theories and Case Studies”, was published in 2022 by Palgrave MacMillan.
-His third volume, “Indo-Pacific Diaspora in Peace and Conflict: Unity and Division in the Age of Transnational Repression” is forthcoming, to be published by Routledge in 2026.
+His second volume, “Indo-Pacific Diaspora in Peace and Conflict: Unity and Division in the Age of Transnational Repression” was published by Routledge in February 2026.

-“Alternative Perspectives on Peacebuilding: Theories and Case Studies,” a co-edited volume was published in 2022 by Palgrave MacMillan.
+Alternative Perspectives on Peacebuilding: Theories and Case Studies, a co-edited volume was published in 2022 by Palgrave MacMillan.
 It is available from Springer, Amazon, Barnes & Noble and other regional book sellers.
 The book analyses and furthers the academic debates on post-liberal peacebuilding, through a number of conceptual, theoretical and empirical research outputs.
 Part I includes a review of the recent discourse on peacebuilding, with three conceptual/theoretical perspectives relevant to post-liberal peacebuilding.
 The second half of the book introduces five case studies that present how alternative peacebuilding models are being shaped (or can be shaped) in practice.

 Journal Articles

 Cogan, M.S., Thuzar, M. & Riaz, A. (2025).
 The Rohingya: A perceived security threat and the dominant issue in Bangladesh-Myanmar relations.
-Asian Politics & Policy (forthcoming, est. October 2025). https://doi.org/10.1111/aspp.70048
+Asian Politics & Policy 17(4). https://doi.org/10.1111/aspp.70048

 Cogan, M.S., (2025).
 Pragmatism at the expense of national security: Thailand’s post-coup bilateral relations with Myanmar.
-Asian Politics & Policy (forthcoming, est. October 2025). https://doi.org/10.1111/aspp.70037
+Asian Politics & Policy 17(4). https://doi.org/10.1111/aspp.70037

-Cogan, M.S., (2024).
+Cogan, M. S. (2024).
 Thailand’s new soft power focus and the makings of a paradox.
-Asian Affairs: An American Review, 51(2), 90-116. https://doi.org/10.1080/00927678.2024.2333684
+Asian Affairs: An American Review, 51(2), 90–116. https://doi.org/10.1080/00927678.2024.2333684

 Cogan, M.S., (2024).
 Can Thailand’s Military Evolve?
 Moving Beyond Domestic Interference, Institutional Corruption, and Personal Gain, Journal of Indo-Pacific Affairs 7(1), 97-118.

-Ahlawat, D., & Cogan, M. S. (2023).
-Can Small Island States Escape China’s Influence?
-The Cases of Sri Lanka and Fiji.
-Geopolitics, 29(2), 661-690. https://doi.org/10.1080/14650045.2023.2174852
+Ahlawat, D. & Cogan, M. S. (2023).
+Can small island states escape China’s influence?
+The cases of Sri Lanka and Fiji.
+Geopolitics 29(2), 661-690. https://doi.org/10.1080/14650045.2023.2174852

-Cogan, M. S., & Mishra, V. (2021).
-Regionalism and Bilateral Counter-Terrorism Cooperation: The Case of India and Thailand.
-Journal of Policing, Intelligence and Counter Terrorism.
-16(3), 245-266. https://doi.org/10.1080/18335330.2021.1906933
+Cogan, M.S., & Mishra, V. (2021).
+Regionalism and bilateral counter-terrorism cooperation: the case of India and Thailand.
+Journal of Policing, Intelligence and Counter-terrorism, 16(3), 245-266. https://doi.org/10.1080/18335330.2021.1906933

-Cogan, M. S., & Mishra, V. (2020).
+Cogan, M.S., & Mishra, V. (2020).
 India–Thailand Security Cooperation: Strengthening the Indo-Pacific Resolve.
-Journal of Asian Security and International Affairs, 7(1), 36-56. https://doi.org/10.1177/234779702090665
+Journal of Asian Security and International Affairs, 7(1), 36-56. https://doi.org/10.1177/2347797020906651

-Cogan, M. S. (2019).
-Is Thailand Accommodating China?
-Southeast Asian Social Science Review, 4(2), 24-47.
+Cogan, M.S.
+(2019).
+Is Thailand Accommodating China?, Southeast Asian Social Science Review, 4(2), 24-47. https://ssrn.com/abstract=3927951

-Cogan, M. S. (2019).
-Japan’s Contribution to Disarmament, Demobilization, and Reintegration (DDR) in Afghanistan after September 11.
-Social Science Asia, 5(3), 14-24.
-National Research Council of Thailand. https://doi.org/10.14456/ssa.2019.17
+Cogan, M.S.
+(2019) Japan’s Contribution to Disarmament, Demobilization, and Reintegration (DDR) in Afghanistan after September 11.
+Social Science Asia: Official Journal of National Research Council of Thailand in Conjunction with the College of Local Administration, Khon Kaen University, 5(3), 14-24. http://doi.org/10.14456/ssa.2019.17

-Sripokangkul, S., & Cogan, M. S. (2019).
+Sripokangkul, S., & Cogan, M.S.
+(2019).
 Political Demonology, Dehumanization, and Contemporary Thai Politics.
-Asia-Pacific Social Science Review, 19(2), 115-130. https://doi.org/10.59588/2350-8329.1225.
+Asia-Pacific Social Science Review, 19(2), 115-130. https://doi.org/10.59588/2350-8329.1225

-Sripokangkul, S., Cogan, M.S., Intharaphan, C., & Muangming, A. (2018).
+Sripokangkul, S., Cogan, M.S., Intharaphan, C., Muangming, A. (2018).
 Consent, Repression, and Emerging Student Activism in Northeastern Thailand.
 International Journal of Interdisciplinary Civic and Political Studies, 13(2), 13-27. https://doi.org/10.18848/2327-0071/CGP/v13i02/13-27

-Cogan, M. S. (2018).
-Evaluating US Democratization Pressure on Post-Coup Thailand.
-Journal of Inquiry and Research (関西外国語大学研究論集) 107, 27-43. https://doi.org/10.18956/00007785
+Cogan, M.S.
+(2018).
+Evaluating U.S Democratization Pressure on Post-Coup Thailand.
+Journal of Inquiry and Research (関西外国語大学研究論集) 107, 27-43. http://doi.org/10.18956/00007785

-Cogan, M.S. & Balasundaram, N. (2016).
-Political Obstacles to Justice and Reconciliation Mechanisms in Sri Lanka.
-The Journal of Intercultural Studies, 40, 47-62. https://doi.org/10.18956/00007735
+Cogan, M.S. & Balasundaram N. (2016) Political Obstacles to Justice and Reconciliation Mechanisms in Sri Lanka.
+The Journal of Intercultural Studies, 40, 47-62. http://doi.org/10.18956/00007735

 Book Chapters